surprisk/birds/README.md

 }
 ```

-## Add & Remove a specie to a bird
+## Add and Remove a specie to a bird
 ```
 {
     "specie": id_of_an_existing_specie,